alxojy/AWS-SAA-C02/compute/README.md

 #### Can the internal NLB support more than 1 private IP in each subnet?
 No. For each associated subnet that a LB is in, the NLB can only support 1 private IP

+#### Benefit of targeting containers behind a NLB with IP addresses instead of instance IDs
+- Each container on an instance can have its own security group & does not need to share security rules with other containers
+- Can map a container to the IP address of a particular ENI to associate security group(s) per container
+- Load balancing using IP addresses allows multiple containers running on an instance to use the same port

 #### How to load balance applications distributed across a VPC & on-premises
 - If the application runs on targets in a VPC & on-premises, they can be added to the same target group using their IP addresses
 - Alternatively, separate load balancers can be used for VPC & on-premises targets